 Watering Needs

-Consistent moisture is important for growing rhubarb.
-It is recommended to water the plant deeply once a week, especially during dry spells.
+Consistent moisture plays a key role in growing rhubarb.
+Water the plant deeply once a week, especially during dry spells.
+Avoid overwatering, since excess moisture causes root rot and damages the plant.

 Temperature and Climate